 - Share: s

 For example, all my sites are licensed under a Creative Commons Attribution Share-Alike 4.0 International License.
-CC By-SA is cba (you can add font styles and text decorations too).
+CC By-SA is:

-If you can not see anything, then it means your browser does not support the CSS2 @font-face rule.
-It means that it is time to upgrade your browser or switch to a better one.
+If you can not see anything, then your browser does not support the CSS2 @font-face rule.
+Time to upgrade your browser or switch to a better one.

 ᜋᜋᜒᜅ᜔ ᜐᜎᜋᜆ᜔ ᜐ ᜉᜄ᜔ᜊᜒᜐᜒᜆ᜶